 DUI charges are worse than reckless driving charges in California.
 DUI convictions lead to harsher penalties.
 You may even accept reckless driving charges as part of a DUI plea bargain.
 Find out more about both of these charges with the Simmrin Law Group.
 Contact us now to get a free consultation.

-You may reach us by calling (310) 929-6503.
 You also have the option to complete our online contact form.